WDDM 1.2 features

 Provides a limited set of display functions without rendering capability.

-Note Refer also to the Kernel mode display-only miniport driver sample in the MSDN hardware sample gallery.
+Note Refer also to the Kernel mode display-only miniport driver sample.

 Lets a display miniport driver access bus resources on an SoC system.